Staircase Cascaded Fusion of Lightweight Local Pattern Recognition and Long-Range Dependencies for Structural Crack Segmentation: Methodology

-In this section, we analyze the differences between our TUT dataset and other public datasets, describe the experimental setup, and compare methods and metrics.
-We then analyze results and model complexity, perform ablation experiments, and discuss current limitations and considerations.
+In this section, the paper analyzes the differences between the TUT dataset and other public datasets, describes the experimental setup, and compares various methods and metrics.
+Subsequently, the results and model complexity are analyzed, and ablation experiments are performed.